jD91mZM2/Join-API-for-Java/README.md

 ```
 new JoinPush("YOUR API KEY HERE", Group.ALL)
-			.set(Parameter.TITLE, "This is happening on all devices.")
+			.set(PushParameter.TITLE, "This is happening on all devices.")
-			.set(Parameter.TEXT, "Like damn.")
+			.set(PushParameter.TEXT, "Like damn.")
 			.send();
 ```